-Version 3.0 and later have changes from v2.x to compiled methods and all new bytecodes to support native code.
-As a result, the upgrade process requires that you file in all application source code so it can be recompiled.
+Between versions 2.x and 3.x, compiled methods have changed and version 3.x has new bytecodes to support native code.
+As a result, the conversion process requires that you file in all application source code so it can be recompiled.
+Alternatively, you may iterate and recompile all methods in your application individually.
 There are a number of changes you may have to make to application source code and to persistent instances; please review the upgrade process carefully.

-New keyfiles are required with GemStone/S 64 Bit version 3.0 and later.
-Keyfiles for GemStone/S 64 Bit 2.x will not work with version 3.0.
-If you need a keyfile for version 3.0.1, contact GemStone Technical Support, or email keyfiles@gemstone.com.
+New keyfiles are required with GemStone/S 64 Bit version 3.1.
+Keyfiles for GemStone/S 64 Bit 2.x will not work with version 3.x.
+If you need a keyfile to evaluate version 3.1, contact GemStone Technical Support, or email keyfiles@gemstone.com.

-If you are using GemBuilder for Smalltalk (GBS), you should also upgrade GBS to version 7.4, and update the client libraries that are used by GBS.
-See Chapter 4 on page 35 for using GBS with GemStone/S 64 Bit 3.0.1, and instructions on installing updated client libraries.
+If you are using GemBuilder for Smalltalk (GBS), you must also upgrade GBS to version 7.5, and update the client libraries that are used by GBS.
+Older versions of GBS cannot log into 3.1 due to changes in the shared library naming and requirements.
+See Chapter 6 on page 49 for using GBS with GemStone/S 64 Bit 3.1, and instructions on installing updated client libraries.

-For applications using GemConnect or Gembuilder for Java, updated versions of these products will also need to be reinstalled following the upgrade process.
+For applications using GemConnect or GemBuilder for Java, updated versions of these products will also need to be reinstalled following the upgrade process.